 Australia does not have an Embassy in the DPRK.
 The Australian Embassy in Seoul is responsible for providing consular assistance to Australians in the DPRK.
 However, the Australian Government's capacity to provide consular assistance can be limited by the DPRK authorities.

-If you need consular assistance, contact the Australian Embassy in Seoul.
+If you need consular assistance, contact the Australian Embassy in Seoul or the Swedish Embassy in Pyongyang.

 Australian Embassy, Seoul